Yay Kosher

 Jump to Recipe Print Recipe

-This kosher Gluten Free Chocolate Mousse Cake recipe is one of our favorite Passover Desserts.
-We eat it every year on Passover and never have any left for the next day.
+Chocolate Mousse Cake With Strawberries is one of our favorite Passover Desserts.
+We eat it every year at out seder and never have any left for the next day.
 (Appropriate for Passover I guess).
 It is a rich and fudgy food while being light and airy and naturally gluten free.
-It is also dairy free and nut free.
+It is also dairy free, gluten free, and nut free.
 A true Passover miracle.

 Jump to:

-• How to make the best Gluten Free Chocolate Mousse Cake step by step
+• How to make the best Chocolate Mousse Cake with Strawberries step by step

 • FAQ